ThomasReisser90/OCToolbox.jl/README.md

 ## Can I help?

 Yes!
-Please reach out to me either via email or on github if you can offer help or advice, we are new to all of this!
+Please reach out to either of us via email or on github if you can offer help or advice, we are both new to all of this!

 ## Some Ideas/Discussions
  - Discuss general ideas around syntax, how do we structure the code and call algorithms?